mariebexte/vl-probing/README.md

 # Visio-Linguistic Probing

-This repository contains the [Rainbow](https://aclanthology.org/2024.eacl-long.112.pdf) (EACL 2024) and EViL-Probe (to appear at LREC-COLING 2024) visio-linguistic probing benchmarks.
+This repository contains the [Rainbow](https://aclanthology.org/2024.eacl-long.112.pdf) (EACL 2024) and [EViL-Probe](https://aclanthology.org/2024.lrec-main.591.pdf) (LREC-COLING 2024) visio-linguistic probing benchmarks.
 It provides the code to derive these benchmarks from the existing datasets they base on.

 ![Benchmark Overview](benchmark-overview.png)